linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Equity Models and Valuation/Equity Analysis in a Complex Market.md

 First, pure returns to the size variables do not appear to be nearly as closely correlated as the naive returns displayed in Figure 3.
 In fact, over the second half of the period, the three return series diverge substantially.
 This is confirmed by the correlation coefficients in the second column of Table 1.

-In particular, pure returns to small capitalization accumulate quite a gain over the pe riod; they are up  $30\%$ , versus an only  $20\%$  gain for the naïve returns to small cap.
+In particular, pure returns to small capitalization accumulate quite a gain over the period; they are up  $30\%$ , versus an only  $20\%$  gain for the naïve returns to small cap.
 Purifying returns reveals a profit opportunity not apparent in the naïve returns.
 Furthermore, pure returns to analyst neglect amount to a substantial loss over the period.
 Because disentangling controls for proxy effects, and thereby avoids redundancies, these pure return effects are additive.
 A portfolio could have aimed for superior returns by selecting small-cap stocks with a higher-than-average analyst following (that is, a negative exposure to analyst neglect).

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/cfb463a1-2282-4dad-842c-22b6b264a8a9/f112b5f412add39ad0ae50d62cf5bfcdcd7cee9d757210216a5ea10e18c16dbd.jpg)
 Figure 4 Pure Returns Can Reveal Opportunities (Three Size-Related Variables)